-Patients participating in our Speech and Language Therapy services undergo a comprehensive assessment prior to beginning therapy to determine a treatment plan based on their unique needs.
+Patients participating in our speech services undergo a comprehensive assessment prior to beginning therapy to determine a treatment plan based on their unique needs.
 Our Speech-Language Pathologist uses formal assessments, behavioral observations, family report, and background information about the patient to determine the severity of the speech and/or language problem that is present.
 Based upon this information, we design individual treatment programs and carefully evaluate these programs on an ongoing basis in order to make changes as appropriate depending on the patient’s progress.

 Our team also determines what external aid or device is appropriate if a resident cannot verbalize.
 Through simple gestures, cards, communication boards, and voice recognition software, we’re able to help our patients communicate.

-Speech-Language Therapy Focus On:
+Speech Therapy Focus On:

 At Nexus Neurorecovery Center, Cognitive Therapy services determine how a person’s brain injury affects their thought processes.
 Our therapists find methods to utilize remaining strengths to compensate for deficits, as well as using evidence-based therapies to speed up recovery.
 Our approach focuses on the interaction of cognition, emotions, and behaviors, as well as the effect of social and work systems.